-If you’ve ever wondered how vaping affects oral hygiene and overall health, this article if for you.
-Here, we will cover the basics and answer common questions including:
+If you’ve ever wondered how vaping affects oral hygiene and overall health, this article is for you.
+We're going to answer some common questions including:

 - Does vaping cause bad breath?